juji-io/datalevin/doc/search.md

 only return datoms that have attribute `:text`.
 Or one can opt to put this constraint in the Datalog where clause instead.

+### Custom Search

+The search feature can be customized at indexing time and at query time.

+### Custom analyzer

+When creating the search engine, an `:analyzer` option can be used to supply an analyzer function that takes a document as string, and output a list of `[term position offset]`. `:query-analyzer` option is for analyzing query.

+Some common utility functions for creating analyzers are also provided in `datalevin.search-utils`  namespace: stemming, stop words, regular expression, ngrams, prefix, and so on.

+### Search options

+See documentation for `search` function to see available options that can be passed at run time to customize search: top-k, proximity expansion factor, results display, and so on.

 ## Implementation

 As mentioned, the search engine is implemented from scratch, see [blog](https://yyhh.org/blog/2021/11/t-wand-beat-lucene-in-less-than-600-lines-of-code/).
 Instead of